 - 1. Starting with the 1999 season WMRRA has converted to using an electronic timing and scoring system made by the dBcom company.
 This is the same system being used by many other racing organizations including SCCA, FUSA, AFM, CMRA and others.
 WMRRA is using the RaceTime 2 system (1 million transponder capable). - 2.
-Each motorcycle racing in a scored class is required to have a transponder mounted on the motorcycle in accordance with the mounting instructions in this section.
-This includes all classes except Novice and Sportsman and Supermotard.
-Novice riders racing in 125GP, Vintage or any other authorized classes EXCEPT Novice or Sportsman or Supermotard ARE required to have transponders.
-Transponders are suggested but not required during practice sessions. - 3.
+Each motorcycle entering the track is required to have a working transponder mounted on the motorcycle in accordance with the mounting instructions in this section.
+Transponders are also required during practice sessions. - 3.
 It is the rider's responsibility to ensure that scoring is informed of the correct transponder control number for each motorcycle being raced.
 In the event of changes the rider must inform scoring of the change. - 4.
 Results for each heat will be posted in a designated location no later than 1 hour after the completion of the heat or 20 minutes after the last heat of the day whichever is earlier.
 The results will be marked with the posting time.
 If the results are under protest they will be marked as such.
 Results will be posted to the club website as soon as possible following the race weekend.
 If the results posted to the website are under protest they will be marked as such until resolved.
 See Section L for protest procedures.
 It is the rider's responsibility to ensure that they are being scored correctly and to submit all protests/corrections in accordance with Section L. - 5.
 Racers are responsible for obtaining their own transponder compatible with the WMRRA timing and scoring system.
 Transponders may not be shared among racers except under special circumstances and must be approved in advance by scoring.
 Racers are responsible to ensure that their transponder is equipped with a fresh battery and is operating correctly. - 6.
 Transponders must be in place and operating for tech inspection. - 7. dBcom's website address is http://digitaltiming.com.
 Transponder ordering information and pricing can be found there. - 8.
 WMRRA will have some transponders available for rent.
 Inquire at registration or with scoring for information on renting a transponder. - 9.
 The transponder must be securely mounted to the top of motorcycle's tailsection.
 Approved methods include enclosing the transponder in a pouch attached to the tailsection such as those sold by dBcom or a small camera bag, using velcro AND zip ties together, or any other method approved by tech inspection which ensures that the transponder is securely mounted.
 The transponder is not waterproof and should be enclosed in a plastic freezer bag or similar for waterproofing. - 10.
 The transponder must be mounted at least 1 inch from any metal or carbon fiber composite object larger than a 2mm screw (frame rails, catch cans, carbon fiber bodywork, etc. There must be no metal or carbon fiber composite material between the transponder and the side view of the motorcycle. - 11.
 Electronic scoring does not change the definition of a race win.
 In the case of a close or disputed finish, the finish line video and any other information available will be used by scoring and the referee to determine the race winner.
 The final finishing order is determined by the order with which the competing motorcycle's front tires break the vertical plane of the finish line.